Zoroastrian Fire Temple of Yazd | Zoroastrianism Temple | Yazd Atash Behram

 Interested in the world’s longest-burning sacred fire?
 Then the Zoroastrian Fire Temple of Yazd (also known as Yazd Atash Bahram, Varharam Fire Temple or Ateshkadeh, or Zoroastrian Fire Temple of Yazd or Zoroastrianism Fire Temple) is a must-visit for you!
 It’s not just the unique look of adobe houses and charming wind towers that put Yazd in the golden triangle of Iran.
 The gorgeous city has also been home to the largest group of Zoroastrians, leaving it with precious heritages.
 To discover the charms of this fire temple, I’ll first tell you the story of Zoroastrianism, and the importance of fire and fire temples in the ancient religion.

-sacred fire in Zoroastrian Fire Temple of Yazd – Iran
+- 6 What You’ll See in Zoroastrian Fire Temple of Yazd

 Why Visit the Zoroastrian Fire Temple of Yazd?